jschmidtnj/mywebsite2/amp/README.md

 ## deployment

-currently heroku is preferred because gcp app engine is being used for the api already
+currently heroku is preferred because gcp app engine is being used for the api already.

 ## framework